Increased CPF salary ceiling to cost businesses about $500 million a year: Tan See Leng

 Not all workers are affected by the maximum increase of $2,000, and the annual salary ceiling also remains unchanged at $102,000, further limiting the impact on business costs, added Dr Tan.

-Responding to Mr Louis Chua (Sengkang GRC), who mooted a review of interest rates of the CPF Ordinary Account, Dr Tan acknowledged that the account’s pegged interest rates have remained relatively stable.
+Responding to Workers’ Party MP Louis Chua (Sengkang GRC), who mooted a review of interest rates of the CPF Ordinary Account, Dr Tan acknowledged that the account’s pegged interest rates have remained relatively stable.

 “We are watching this interest rate environment very closely to ensure that the CPF interest rate pegs remain relevant in the prevailing operating environment while taking into consideration the longer-term outlook.”